 Submit the 2017-2018 FAFSA by March 15, 2018.
 There are two FAFSA versions available – confirm you have submitted the one for the 2017-2018 aid year.
 (You will submit the 2018-2019 FAFSA for next fall 2018, spring 2019 and summer 2019.)

 - Finalize your summer class schedule.
-Summer registration begins February 21.
-Finalize your schedule by mid-April at the latest.
-Classes for Pell Grant consideration must be added by June 7, 2017.
+Summer registration begins February 20.
+Finalize your schedule by mid-April if possible.
+Classes for Pell Grant and Direct Loan consideration must be added by June 6, 2018.

 - Monitor your Student Center for Holds or To Do items that could prevent summer aid awarding or disbursement.